-Cuba is not like any other country, where if you forget something at home you can easily buy it at your destination, so it’s important to make a list of what to bring to Cuba.
-Definitely, don't forget these five items.
+Cuba is not like any other country, where if you forget something at home you can easily buy it at your destination, so it’s important to make a list of what to bring on a trip to Cuba.
+Definitely don't forget these five items.

-Add health insurance to your list of what to bring to Cuba, it’s mandatory.
-It is very likely that you will be asked for it at immigration when you enter the country if you are holding an American passport.
-You can buy the insurance at the airport just before entering immigration, usually at a table.
-Also, make sure you bring with you all the medication you need because these are difficult and very expensive to find in Cuba.
-An allergic reaction to a bee sting cost me over 70 CUCs.
+Add health insurance to your list of what to bring to Cuba—it’s mandatory.
+If you're traveling from the US, you're in luck: flights to Cuba with any of the major airlines include mandatory health insurance with the purchase of tickets.
+For everyone else, it's likely that you will be asked for it at immigration when you enter the country.
+If you buy outside insurance ahead of time, make sure it's not from a US-based company and that the policy includes travel to Cuba.
+You can also buy tourist health insurance at the airport just before entering immigration, usually at a table, for a small fee.
+And of course, make sure you bring with you all the medication you need because they will be difficult and very expensive to find in Cuba.
+An allergic reaction to a bee sting cost me over 7000 Pesos.

 A camera should be at the top of your list of what to bring to Cuba.
 Most of the casa particulars I have stayed at had 110v power supplies with the American pin model.
 Don’t forget to bring an adaptor (not required if you are coming from America) and be prepared for your electronic equipment to charge more slowly than at home.
 Also, don’t forget your camera, memory cards, and plenty of batteries.
 Cuba will delight you with its beauty.